Regularly Scheduled Events

 Career Fairs and Events

-We offer a variety of career events throughout the academic year, from career-specific, to part-time to larger events with a broad range of employers to speak with.
+We offer a variety of career events throughout the academic year, from career-specific, to part-time to larger events with a broad range of employers to connect with and find your next opportunity.

 Put your best foot forward.